 As you add more granulation solution, the granules will increase in size as they collide with other powder particles.

-This process will continue until you have suitable size of the granules.
-It is this consistent growth in size of small granules that we refer to as nucleation.
+This process will continue until you have a suitable size of the granules.
+It is this consistent growth in the size of small granules that we refer to as nucleation.